LeadWoods0902/DandD_Nightmare_Plague/Game Rules/Status Effects & Battle Conditions.md

 - After the effect procs:
 	- Locked into using the same action for the duration of the effect
 	- Disadvantage on saving throws
-- Effect lasts for 3 rounds
+- Effect lasts for 1 round
 - Cannot be remedied early

 #### Burning